cwilligv/RepData_PeerAssessment1/PA1_template.md

 ## What is the mean total number of steps taken per day?
 For this part of the assignment, you can ignore the missing values in the dataset.
 1. Make a histogram of the total number of steps taken each day
-2. Calculate and report the mean and median total number of steps taken per day

 ```r